mk5912/velocity_service_unix/README.md

 A Unix systemd service setup for Velocity Minecraft proxy.

 Velocity is a high-performance proxy server for Minecraft that allows for multiple Java Minecraft servers to be connected and managed efficiently, designed for scalability and stability.
-This setup service has been designed to simplify setting up the reverse proxy.
+This setup service has been designed to simplify the installation and running of the proxy with the addition of a (small) list of optional plugins.

 ## Installation